qrtl/oaw-custom/product_listprice_list_view/readme/DESCRIPTION.rst

+This modules does the following:
-Adds a menu item 'Product List Price Update' to facilitate list price update
+* Adds a menu item 'Product List Price Update' to facilitate list price update